stetson06/tester-repository1/2022-01-19-enhancing-targeting-accuracy.md

 <br>
 # Application <a name="modelling-application"></a>

-We now have a model object, and a the required pre-processing steps to use this model for the next *delivery club* campaign.
-When this is ready to launch we can aggregate the neccessary customer information and pass it through, obtaining predicted probabilities for each customer signing up.
+We now have a model object and the required pre-processing steps to use this model for the next *delivery club* campaign.
+When this is ready to launch, we can aggregate the necessary customer information and pass it through, obtaining predicted probabilities for each customer signing up.

-Based upon this, we can work with the client to discuss where their budget can stretch to, and contact only the customers with a high propensity to join.
-This will drastically reduce marketing costs, and result in a much improved ROI.
+Based upon this, we can work with the client to discuss where their budget can stretch to and contact only the customers with a high propensity to join.
+This will drastically reduce marketing costs and result in a much improved ROI.

 ___
 <br>
 # Growth & Next Steps <a name="growth-next-steps"></a>

-While predictive accuracy was relatively high - other modelling approaches could be tested, especially those somewhat similar to Random Forest, for example XGBoost, LightGBM to see if even more accuracy could be gained.
+While predictive accuracy was relatively high, other modelling approaches could be tested, especially those somewhat similar to Random Forest, for example XGBoost, LightGBM to see if even more accuracy could be gained.

-We could even look to tune the hyperparameters of the Random Forest, notably regularisation parameters such as tree depth, as well as potentially training on a higher number of Decision Trees in the Random Forest.
+We could even look to tune the hyperparameters of the Random Forest, notably regularization parameters such as tree depth, as well as potentially training on a higher number of Decision Trees in the Random Forest.

-From a data point of view, further variables could be collected, and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty
+From a data point of view, further variables could be collected and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty.